 However, my most important realization during my journey thus far has been that deadlines and deliveries are secondary, as opposed to what you are taught throughout school.
 In school, everybody is self-centered, but it is a whole other thing out in the working world.
 What really is of utmost value is that the shared knowledge of the team is increasing over time and that we are happy and comfortable.
 Networking is not a joke, contrary to what I believed when I first started hearing of the phenomenon and thought that it sounded very shallow and calculating.
 Relationships and communication are probably the most essential aspects of working life, instead of previous experience and education, which were my expectations.

 As such, all the anxiety during my studies was unnecessary and I and my classmates all landed good jobs.
 I signed with Netlight a year before graduation and I have been working almost a year now.
 What I like most about Netlight is that there is no predetermined mould or form that everybody desperately tries to fit into at the company.
 Everybody keeps asking you “what do you want to do?” and if it is not aligned with your previous path, the solution is to take small steps and soon enough, you will be there.
 At Netlight, nothing really is impossible and if you have an idea you are encouraged to explore it.
 I am very happy with my journey thus far and that Netlight saw the potential in me and encouraged me to become a project leader very early on.
 I cannot wait to figure out what challenges lies ahead and I hope that I am able to inspire others along the way.

+If you liked this article, please check out some of my other articles on my website as well.
+Here are a few: How did I end up with my own tea brand, Téamo?, How millennials defeated the "bad boss" and Are you our new receptionist?.
 Finally, I want to wish everyone best of luck out there in the working world and do not hesitate to reach out to me if you want at firstname.lastname@example.org! :)